bensaufley/code-words-api/docs-source/source/includes/_games.md

 > Expects no params besides URL params.
 >
-> Returns 200 status, no body.
+> Returns 200 status, empty JSON body.

 Endpoint to delete a Game.
 Game cannot be deleted if it is already started.
 Does not return a body because if it's successful there's nothing to serialize.